lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## Example OSCORE Compression

-An example is given with a GET Request and its consequent CONTENT Response.
+An example is given with a GET Request and its consequent CONTENT Response from a device-based CoAP client to a cloud-based CoAP server.
 A possible set of rules for the Inner and Outer SCHC Compression is shown.
 A dump of the results and a contrast between SCHC + OSCORE performance with SCHC + COAP performance is also listed.
 This gives an approximation to the cost of security with SCHC-OSCORE.